-Experts are warning parents about common swim safety myths that can actually put their children in danger.
+As parents prepare their kids to enjoy playtime in the water safely, experts warn parents to look out for the common swim safety myths that can actually put their children in danger.

-One of the most prevalent myths, Olympic swimmer Ambrose “Rowdy” Gaines IV says, is the perceived safety of floaties and water wings.
+One of the most prevalent myths, Olympic swimmer Ambrose “Rowdy” Gaines IV says, is the assumption that floaties and water wings are safe.

 "The problem with floaties is that it gives parents a literal false sense of security," Gaines, a member of the the Pool & Hot Tub Alliance (PHTA), a nonprofit organization that promotes swimming and water safety, tells TODAY.com.
 "You throw your kid in a floatie and think: 'Oh, that's all they need.'
 It's really the furthest thing from the truth."